 How much to spend varies greatly and is a personal decision.
 If budget is a concern or the registry is limited, just make sure it’s a thoughtful gift.
 “If you and the bride have spent hours bonding over sushi dinners, give a nice sushi plate and chopstick set,” says Johnson.
 “If you’re known for your standing coffee dates, pick out a darling set of specialty demitasse cups and saucers.”
 These are gifts a bride will cherish for a lifetime.

 Room for Rent

 From popular eateries to stylish showrooms and unexpected excursions, find the perfect place to shower any bride.

-• Casa Verde Gorgeous kitchen and bathroom showroom with a full operating kitchen.
+- Casa Verde - Gorgeous kitchen and bathroom showroom with a fully operating kitchen.

 Bridal Party Checklist (for the host)